Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ## Changelog

+### 2.3
+* Added broadcast button for sending information to chat for special abilities, clocks, and harm.

 ### 2.2
 * It is now possible to add a cohort to the character sheet.
 Automatic for Hounds.
 * Various small bugfixes